jschicht/SetMace/readme.txt

-This is a filesystem timestamp manipulation tool, originally inspired by good old timestomp.
-This version is NTFS only, and both $STANDARD_INFORMATION and $FILE_NAME attributes are supported.
+This is an advanced filesystem timestamp manipulation tool, originally inspired by good old timestomp.
+This version is NTFS only, and both $STANDARD_INFORMATION and $FILE_NAME attributes timestamps are supported for modification.
 In latest version, there is no longer any dependency on NtSetInformationFile.
 That means it is completely based on resolving the filesystem internally and writing the timestamps directly to the physical disk, and effectively bypassing anything imposed by the filesystem/OS.
 Though you need to have adminstrator privileges.
-In this version there is also support for unlimited $FILE_NAME attributes, but is restricted to what fits inside an MFT record (not spread across $ATTRIBUTE_LISTS).
-In the previous version only the $FILE_NAME attributes was handled this way, but now also $STANDARD_INFORMATION.
+As of version 1.0.0.10, a kernel mode driver is responsible for writing the modified record back to disk.
+There is also support for unlimited $FILE_NAME attributes, but is restricted to what fits inside an MFT record (not spread across $ATTRIBUTE_LISTS).
+In earlier versions only the $FILE_NAME attributes was handled this way, but now also $STANDARD_INFORMATION.
 However be sure to have read the warning below!

 The $FILE_NAME attribute can be present twice, giving it 8 possible timestamps.
 Short filenames have only 1 $FILE_NAME attribute (4 timestamps) whereas files with long filenames have 2 $FILE_NAME attributes (4+4 timestamps).
 In fact, files with links (for instance hardlinks), may have more than 2 $FILE_NAME attributes!

 Parameter explanation;